 Why is Static Pressure Important?

 Static pressure is the maximum pressure that you can expect in the system.
-Learn how to calculate it and what problems it can cause.
+It is caused by water being 'static,' i.e. there is no flow rate.

 What is static pressure?